 Opening the Park with Shared Use

-There are no parks where children can play in the small town of Earlimart.
-For years neighborhood advocates have had their eyes on an empty lot in the middle of town – a few dry, dusty acres of land owned by the local school district.
+At one time, there were no parks where children could play in the small town of Earlimart.
+For years neighborhood advocates had their eyes on an empty lot in the middle of town – a few dry, dusty acres of land owned by the local school district.
 They even identified a $2 million grant that could fund the transformation of the lot into an appealing recreational destination filled with trees, play space, picnic tables, and walking paths.

 But to apply for the grant, the school district and the county needed to sign an agreement detailing future plans for the property.
 That agreement had to include a provision that the district would relinquish control of the property for a couple of years while the county took over the development process.

 This was no small task for the district and the county resource management agency, who had a long history of distrust.

 "Until a few years ago, these two entities weren’t even talking to each other," says Susan Elizabeth, an advocate with the Central California Regional Obesity Prevention Program (CCROPP), which works to promote health in communities throughout the San Joaquin Valley.

 Facing major challenges

 Beyond the district’s strained relationship with the county, the school superintendent was already facing a number of pressing challenges, including dismal test scores throughout the district.
 Developing a park wasn’t high on her list.